soylent/device_map/README.md

 ## Contributing

-Pull requests are very welcome.
+Pull requests are very welcome!

 Please make sure that your changes don't break the tests by running:

 ```sh
 $ bundle exec rake